-If you are interested in a bespoke piece of glass I am very happy to have an informal chat so that you can get an idea of what your idea might cost.
+If you are interested in a bespoke piece of glass I am happy to have an informal chat so that you can get an idea of what it might entail.
 Please feel free to call or email me (see my contacts page for details).

 1. Initial ideas

-You might already have some ideas in mind for a commissioned piece of work or you might prefer it for me to make some suggestions.
-Although most artists like to have a degree of creative flexibility, I like to work with my clients to come up with some initial ideas, timescales and costs.
-It is also important to establish if there are any limiting parameters – for example you might have certain colour preferences or size restrictions etc. I prefer to have a face to face meeting but it is always possible to do this over the phone.
+You may already have some ideas in mind for a commissioned piece.
+Although I like to have a degree of creative flexibility, I work with my clients to come up with initial ideas, timescales and costs.
+At this stage it’s important to establish if there are any limiting parameters.
+For example you might have certain colour preferences or size restrictions, etc. I prefer to have a face to face meeting but it is always possible to do this by phone.

 2. Working up ideas

-Once we have had an initial discussion I will work up some design options based on our conversation; design, colour, size, timescale as well as the estimated cost will be taken into account at this stage.
+After our initial discussion I work up some design options based on our conversation; design, colour, size, timescale as well as an estimated cost for your consideration.

 3. Refining and deciding

 I would suggest a phone call or meeting to discuss your commission in more detail.
 If you are happy to proceed I will confirm the agreed brief in writing.
-A 50% deposit of the final fee would be paid before work commences; this is to cover initial design time and materials.
+A 50% deposit of the final fee would be paid before work commences to cover design time and materials.

 4. Keeping you updated